Virtual Regatta for Volvo Ocean Race

 Epic Leg 2 of Volvo Ocean Race edition 2017-2018 from Lisbon to Cape Town is completed.

-Lessons learned and for me, The West is Best has definitely become a reality.
+Lessons learned and The West is Best has become a reality for me.

 Am I satisfied with my result?
 Honestly, no.

-Next adventure begins in about a couple of weeks towards Down Under wonderful port and city Melbourne.
+The next adventure begins in about a couple of weeks towards Down Under the wonderful port and city of Melbourne.

 Will I participate in it?
 Probably, however, yes.